Democrats 66: Pechtold leadership (2006–2016)

-Since 2008, the party has performed quite well in the opinion polls, ranging from 10 to 26 seats, compared to only 3 seats in the House of Representatives.
-In the 2009 European Parliament election, the party won 11% of the votes and 3 seats, two more than in the previous election.
+Since 2008, the party has performed quite well in the opinion polls, ranging from ten to 26 seats, compared to only three seats in the House of Representatives.
+In the 2009 European Parliament election, the party won 11% of the votes and three seats, two more than in the previous election.
 The news programme Nova attributed this increase to the leadership of Alexander Pechtold, who was considered "the leader of the opposition" at the time.
 Under the leadership of Pechtold, the party has taken strong stances against the Party for Freedom (PVV) of Geert Wilders.
-In the 2010 general election, D66 increased its representation to 10 seats.
+In the 2010 general election, D66 increased its representation to ten seats.
 In the 2012 general election, the party further increased its number of seats to 12.
-Since 2008, the party has experienced a significant increase in party membership, from 10,000 to 25,000 in 2015.
+Between 2008 and 2015, the party saw a significant increase in party membership, going from 10,000 in 2008 to 25,000 in 2015.

 In the 2017 general election, D66 won 19 seats in the House of Representatives and formed a centre-right coalition government with the VVD, CDA and Christian Union (CU).
 Kajsa Ollongren was appointed second Deputy Prime Minister in the third Rutte cabinet.